 Because it is so hot and dry in the desert, you will want to bring a large refillable water bottle with you to Hoover Dam.

 There are plenty of places to refill your water bottle at Hoover Dam, and you will want to do so!
-Water bottles are allowed on the tours of Hoover Dam and there are fountains inside where you can refill it.
+Water bottles are allowed on Hoover Dam tours and there are fountains inside where you can refill it.

 If you happen to forget your water bottle, there are vending machines on Hoover Dam that sell ice cold water.
 These vending machines are near the restrooms on the dam itself.
 Bring coins or a card if you want to purchase water from a vending machine.
 The water from the vending machines is a bit pricey, so plan ahead and bring your water bottle!